jdjakub/papers/convivial-2020/manuscript.md

 a) Wanting to create a piece of software (for whatever reason)
 b) Having in mind a natural way to represent it as it's being built.

-What follows in this paper is an account of how I went about building Id, atop a preliminary "box" substrate. {Section~\ref{the-system}} gives an overview of Id. {Section~\ref{typical-requirements-of-common-software-and-the-work-we-must-do-to-meet-them}} discusses the work involved in obtaining said domain-appropriate substrate, and {Section~\ref{patterns-and-polyfilling}} continues with an interpretation of the labour costs of doing this.
-In {Section~\ref{the-system-as-a-part-of-the-solution}}, we return to the Id system and its role in supporting flexible software. {Section~\ref{conclusions-and-future-work}} addresses the question in the title, and concludes with next steps for the project.
+What follows in this paper is an account of how I went about building Id, atop a preliminary "box" substrate.
+Section~\ref{the-system} gives an overview of Id.
+Section~\ref{typical-requirements-of-common-software-and-the-work-we-must-do-to-meet-them} discusses the work involved in obtaining said domain-appropriate substrate, and Section~\ref{patterns-and-polyfilling} continues with an interpretation of the labour costs of doing this.
+In Section~\ref{the-system-as-a-part-of-the-solution}, we return to the Id system and its role in supporting flexible software.
+Section~\ref{conclusions-and-future-work} addresses the question in the title, and concludes with next steps for the project.

 # The \OROM{} system